Find out more about our Board

 A native of northeast Ohio and a graduate of Northwestern University, Ms. Patterson is based in Washington, D.C.

-Abhijit Pawar, CEO, AP Globale & Delivering Change Foundation
+Abhijit Pawar, Founder and Chairman, AP Globale and Delivery Change Foundation

 Abhijit Pawar is a passionate entrepreneur, philanthropist and a visionary.